jredmondson/gams/docs/README.txt

        Click on downloads and navigate to your operating system.
 Without this package, you will not be able to generate helpful documentation.

+       NOTE FOR WINDOWS USERS:

+       The installer no longer appears to update your path, which is needed so "dot" can be found.
+Edit your environment variables by going to Start->Edit Environment Variables and then add
+       "C:\Program Files (x86)\Graphviz2.38\bin" to your PATH variables.
+If you do not have a multiline list version, then just add a semicolon ";" between other PATH variable items and the Graphviz bin directory.

   Project: Java SDK including Javadocs (free)
   URL: Operating system dependent but generally you'll want the Sun JVM SDK